YOUSSEFWAEL54/HTB-machines/machines/Expressawy/expressawy.md

 500/udp open  isakmp
 ```

-so after search i found that we can scan the target ip that has this open service and get a hash password of the user ike
+so after search i found that we can scan the target ip that has this open service and get a hash password of the user
 so we can just use this command to output the hash to txt file

 ```